matthewbowling123/Engineering3-documentation/README.md

 ![image](https://user-images.githubusercontent.com/112979288/193122380-858af000-209d-4212-bf57-06e1568c96f2.png)

 ### Reflection
-This assignment was a litlle more difficult then the previous one but not too hard and I learned a lot more about CPython.
+This assignment was a little more difficult then the previous one but not too hard and I learned a lot more about CPython.
 I mainly used my knowledge on how a servo is coded in Arduino and translated it into CPython.
-This assignment was very helpful in learning more about CPython.
+It was weird having to import things like time and board but i figured it out.

 ## CircuitPython_LCD